Lonec-L/advent-of-code-2024/README.md

 # advent-of-rust-2024
-Advent of code 2024, in Rust.
+Advent of code 2024, in Rust (and Zig).

 <!--- advent_readme_stars table --->
 ## 2024 Results